HL7/davinci-deqm/input/pagecontent/gaps-in-care-reporting.md

 #### Attribution
 {:.no_toc}

 Member attribution establishes associations between providers and payers.
 The process of establishing and exchanging member lists for gaps in care reports is not in the scope of the DEQM IG.
-Gaps in care reporting references the standards specified in the [Da Vinci - Risk Based Contracts Member Attribution (ATR) List IG] for exchanging Member Attribution Lists between providers and payers.
+Gaps in Care Reporting references the standards specified in the [Da Vinci - Risk Based Contracts Member Attribution (ATR) List IG] for exchanging Member Attribution Lists between providers and payers.

 #### Usage
 {:.no_toc}